AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 vector after returning to the starting point.

-between the same points along the curve C 2
+between the same points along the curve C2.
+In this case, if we perform a

-case said vector parallel translation along a closed curve, we
+parallel transfer with a given vector along a closed curve, we

-return to the starting point of generally another vector
+return to the starting point generally with another vector

 invariance of the size of the vector in parallel transmission is